 New Zealand’s anti-discrimination laws and same-sex marriage do not extend to its realm, however.

-As the only African country to legalize same-sex marriage, the Rainbow Nation is an inspiration to many.
-The 1996 constitution banned discrimination on the grounds of sexual orientation; LGBT+ people have been able to marry since 2007.
+As the only African country to legalize same-sex marriage, the Rainbow Nation is an inspiration.
+The 1996 constitution banned discrimination on the grounds of sexual orientation; LGBTQIA+ people have been able to marry since 2007.
 Same-sex couples may adopt children and arrange IVF or surrogacy.
 Foreigners may also marry in South Africa.
-Partners of expats may apply for either a spousal or life partner permit.
+Partners of expats may apply for either a spousal or life partner permit for South Africa.